Dazhou Sichuan, China Travel Guide

 Reflected in architecture, dialect, and customs.

 The cultural heritage of Dazhou also draws from its long history.
 Traditional architecture, though less prevalent in the rapidly modernizing city center, can still be found in older areas and nearby ancient towns.
-The local dialect and customs reflect centuries of development, distinct from but related to the broader Sichuan culture.
+The local dialect and customs reflect centuries of development, distinct from but associated with the broader Sichuan culture.
 The city's museums often house artifacts that recount the story of its past, from ancient pottery to relics from the revolutionary era.

 Dazhou's location along ancient trade routes fostered its early economic prosperity, based on agriculture plus artisan goods.